Why I decided against a home birth

 I had never considered a home birth until a saw a friend talking about it being what she wanted when she was pregnant and later what a wonderful experience it was.
 It piqued my curiosity and sure enough several of my friends had done it or planned to.
 I joined a group on Facebook (as you do) and started seriously considering it myself.
 In the end, for a couple of reasons, I opted for a birth on the midwife led unit at my local hospital.

-I don’t want to hear how it’s my body, my birth and my choice – I know that, just ask the midwives who were around for my birth.
-If I had gone ahead with a plan for a home birth they both would have stood by me but not with the confidence and conviction I would have needed from them.
-I didn’t have my heart set on it and I certainly can’t hold it against anyone, it just wouldn’t have been right and it was 100% my choice.
-A home birth is supposed to be in a relaxed environment with no fear or negative energy and as supportive as they would have been if I told them that’s what I was doing I have a feeling they would have been poised to call an ambulance the entire time.
+I don’t want to hear how it’s my body, my birth and my choice – I know that!
+Just ask the midwives who were around for my birth!
+The reality is this: if I had gone ahead with a plan for a home birth they both would have stood by me but not with the confidence and conviction needed from them.
+Ultimately, I didn’t have my heart set on it.
+It would have been amazing, I’m sure, but it was not something I needed in order to heal and feel safe.
+A home birth is supposed to be in a relaxed environment with no fear or negative energy.
+As supportive as my loved ones would have been if I told them that’s what I was doing, I have a feeling they would have been poised to call an ambulance the entire time.

 I would encourage every pregnant woman looking for an empowering birth to at least look into home birth, even if you decide it isn’t for you.
 The things I learnt along the way shaped my attitude which got me the positive birth experience I craved.